 Encourage job and housing growth near the BART and Caltrain stations.
 Refer to the Mobility Element and Land Use Element of the General Plan for related actions.

 Continue collaborating with other City departments and regional transportation agencies to provide enhanced multimodal commute options.

-Action PE-4.3.1: Expand transit and active transportation alternatives.
+Action 4.3.1: Expand transit and active transportation alternatives.